mattxwang/lowkey/_posts/2016-03-19-welcome-to-lowkey.markdown

 ---
 layout: post
-title:  "Welcome to Low Key!"
+title:  "Welcome to Lowkey!"
 date:   2016-03-19 18:50:52 -0400
 categories: news site
 ---
-Welcome to Low Key, a blog where I'll try my best to be funny and show you cool things.
+Welcome to Lowkey, a blog where I'll try my best to be funny and show you cool things.

 Man, I'm super excited for this blog!
 I have no ruby experience, have never used jekyll, and am an absolutely new blogger.
 That being said, hopefully this'll become a cool-ass project that I can look back on two or three years in the future saying, wow Matt, this was a great idea.
 First things first, I need to formalize my writing style!